mivek/ansible-role-postgresql/README.md

 ## Requirements

+The following collections are needed to execute this role:

+- community.general
+- community.postgresql

-No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: true`, or invoke the role in your playbook like:
+Note that this role requires root access, so either run it in a playbook with a global `become: true`, or invoke the role in your playbook like:

     - hosts: database
       become: true